-More importantly, I feel that technology giants like Google and Apple can't really prioritise well.
-The world has stepped back and given the mantle of technological progress to these few companies it seems.
+More importantly, I feel that technology giants like Google and Apple don't really prioritise well.
+It seems that the world has stepped back and has given the mantle of technological progress to these few companies.
 There is this unfortunate tendency where excellence in one aspect is taken to mean a general quality of excellence - cricketers as politicians, businessmen as policymakers... wrong wrong assumption.

 |The Daily Show with Jon Stewart||Mon - Thurs 11p / 10c|

 Human ingenuity can certainly do much better than what Google or Apple have done.
 Well, to begin with, we need to get our priorities right.

 The starting point should not be 'what can technology do?'.
 Because, its with questions like these that Google Glass gets created and one has to see Sergey Brin trying to force fit a weak reason for its creation after the product idea had already been thought of.

 Perhaps, the starting point should be 'what do we really need right now and how can technology help us get it?'

 We don't need more ways to shut off people, we need more ways to be confident in our social interactions.

 We need to be able to protect what is sacred & personal to us.
 (Hence always opt-in as default, not opt-out option as default.)

 We need control over what we say, do, hear, see.